 "...what pictures they are!
 Borin Van Loon's clever and exhaustive illustrations should be the required text for anyone who wants to design educational graphics."(see DNA for Beginners review)

 The series is a unique blend of authoritative text by notable authors and stunning visuals, comic strip, typography and illustration creating the perfect introduction to abstruse, 'difficult' and jargon-ridden topics.
 Van Loon's eclectic approach is perhaps best exemplified by the Mathematics and Sociology books which are pure collage works from a myriad sources.
-It's the fulfillment of a long-held ambition to create one of these books in this way - barely picking up a pen or brush - and now he's done two!
+It's the fulfillment of a long-held ambition to create one of these books in this way - barely picking up a pen or brush - and now he's done two.
 Elsewhere dip-pen and brush drawings enrich the mix.
+Psychotherapy turned out to be an exclusively hand-drawn book (apart from one image of the energy map of the sole of a foot).

 Richard Appignanesi, poet, novelist, impressario and series editor of the 'Introducing' series, took the precursor of these books, 'Marx for Beginners' by the Mexican artist, Rius and - working with writers, designers and illustrators - established a whole new genre in publishing: the documentary comic book.
 The series now comprises nearly a hundred titles - a remarkable achievement.
 Richard's novel has a cover-painting 'Domestic Interior' by Borin Van Loon.